 Door to door and digital scams: How to protect yourself

 If you receive a knock at your door and someone asks to see your furnace, consider this - the person you may be speaking to might not be who they say they are.
-FortisBC has received a significant number of inquiries and complaints relating to persons claiming to be from FortisBC visiting customers’ homes and asking to inspect their furnaces or other appliances.
+Every year, FortisBC receives a number of inquiries and complaints relating to persons claiming to be from FortisBC visiting customers’ homes and asking to inspect their furnaces or other appliances.

 Door-to-door sales visits often occur and exist in every industry, but sometimes a salesperson may pose as a well-respected brand or company, when they are in fact not.